 Does A Merchant Account Cost Money?
 The Fees & Costs To Expect

 Yes.
-Merchant accounts usually have a lot of fees associated with them, such as a monthly fee for issuing sales statements, a transaction fee for each processed payment, authorization fees, and other monthly costs.
+Merchant accounts usually have a lot of fees associated with them, such as a monthly fee for issuing sales statements, a transaction fee for each processed payment, authorisation fees, and other monthly costs.

 You may also be charged fees for chargebacks, annual fees for maintaining the account, and other such fees.
 Most banks make you sign up for a certain term like 2-3 years, and will charge early termination fees if you close your account.
 This can add up to a lot of money over time.